pkuqiwang/alphafold/README.md

 ```
 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/lsblk.png">

-Make sure the volume is not mount on other device (use the deive name matching what you get from `lsblk`) which should only have data in the output
+Make sure the volume is not mounted on other device (use the device name matching what you get from `lsblk`) which should only have data in the output
 ```
 sudo file -s /dev/xvdb
 ```
 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/sudofile.png">

-Create a new file system and mount it to `/data` folder
+Create a new file system on the device and mount the volume to `/data` folder
 ```
 sudo mkfs.xfs /dev/xvdb
 sudo mkdir /data